riscvarchive/risc-v-getting-started-guide/source/zephyr-hifive1.rst

     (gdb) load <path_to_your_zephyr_build>/zephyr/zephyr.elf
     (gdb) monitor resume

-Finally, you can connect wtih picocom to the serial console:
+Finally, you can connect with picocom to the serial console:

 .. code-block:: bash